How to become a DevOps Engineer in 2024

 You may not have the DevOps mindset, but that is okay.
 You can build this mindset as you learn and grow into the role.
 Let us look at some technical skills required to become a DevOps engineer.

-Who can become a DevOps Engineer?
+Who can become a DevOps engineer?

 Anyone with the right skillset can become a DevOps engineer.
-Typically, it is easier to transition into a DevOps role if you are a,
+Typically, it is easier to transition into a DevOps engineer role if you are a,

 • Systems Engineer